a-b-street/osm2streets/osm2streets-py/README.md

 ### Development (to be able to change the code and test it)

   1. install [Rust](https://www.rust-lang.org/)
-  1. If you're using mac, make sure to also install: `rustup target add x86_64-apple-darwin`
   1. install [maturin](https://github.com/PyO3/maturin)
   1. `maturin develop`
   1. move to another folder, and `import osm2streets_python` shouldn't return any error